Obamacare enrollment hits record high after Biden makes post-Trump tweaks to health insurance program

 Experts chalk up the dramatic upswing in enrollment to several key factors, all but one of which directly stem from Biden defeating Trump more than a year ago.

-Trump had pushed early in his term in office for the then-Republican-led Congress to repeal the Affordable Care Act, as Obamacare is formally known.
+Trump early in his term had pushed for the then-Republican-led Congress to repeal the Affordable Care Act.

-Sen. John McCain, R-Arizona, dramatically blocked the repeal of the ACA with a thumbs-down gesture on the floor of the Senate that continues to anger Trump years after McCain's death.
+Sen. John McCain, R-Ariz., dramatically blocked the repeal of the ACA with a thumbs-down gesture on the floor of the Senate that continues to anger Trump years after McCain's death.

 Enrollment in plans sold on the ACA exchanges never fell below 11 million, even as Trump continued bad-mouthing the program.

-Biden, who had been Obama's vice president when the ACA became law, won the 2020 presidential election while promising to reverse the damage he said Trump had done to it.
+Biden, who was Obama's vice president when the ACA became law, won the 2020 presidential election while promising to reverse the damage he said Trump had done to it.

 Levitt said that Obamacare enrollment under Biden grew in part because "finally you have a president who is trumpeting the ACA rather than trashing it."

-Biden's Covid relief bill, the American Rescue Plan, "dramatically expands the financial subsidies" available to help Obamacare enrollees purchase private insurance plans on ACA exchanges "both in terms of those eligible and how much they receive," noted Gaba of ACASignups.net.
+Biden's Covid relief bill, the American Rescue Plan, "dramatically expands the financial subsidies" available to help Obamacare enrollees purchase private insurance plans on ACA exchanges "both in terms of those eligible and how much they receive," Gaba noted.

-An estimated 2 million more people became eligible to purchase Obamacare plans at little or low cost because of the ARP.
+An estimated 2 million more people became eligible to purchase Obamacare plans at low cost because of the ARP.

 Gaba and Levitt cited another step taken by Biden that has bolstered enrollment this year: the opening of a special enrollment period for Obamacare plans from last Feb.
 15 through last May 15, in recognition of the effects of the Covid-19 pandemic.

-Gaba noted that there were "an additional 2.8 million additional sign-ups for that" last year, "during what would normally be the off-season."
+Gaba noted that there were "2.8 million additional sign-ups for that" last year, "during what would normally be the off-season."

 "So right out of the game, there was already a big chunk of people who had been baked into the system with additional enrollment" when the open enrollment season for 2022 coverage began this fall, Gaba said.